Killinskillz69/Nineteen69-paystring.crypto.com-/R&D.md

 ### Sharding
 Sharding introductory information is available [here](https://github.com/ethereum/wiki/wiki/Sharding-introduction-and-implementations)

-The above link also lead to many topics that are in the sharding roadmap, such as:
+The above link also leads to many topics that are in the sharding roadmap, such as:
 - [eWASM](https://github.com/ewasm),
 - Casper proof of stake:
     * [Casper Proof-of-Stake compendium](https://github.com/ethereum/wiki/wiki/Casper-Proof-of-Stake-compendium)